CoMtnMan/google-homepage-clone/README.md

 # google-homepage-clone
 Project ONE of The Odin Project is to create a clone of the Google.com homepage
+LIVE PREVIEW: CoMtnMan.github.io/google-homepage-clone

 This project is part of The Odin Project Foundations course.
 The goal is to recreate the Google Homepage, building on the skills learned thus far.